ollebompa/PGA-MAP-Elites/README.md

 ### Replicating the GECCO Paper Results

-The different versions of the algorithm used in the paper can be via the supplied singularity containers.
+The different versions of the algorithm used in the paper can run be via the supplied singularity containers.
 To run these first install singularity (https://github.com/sylabs/singularity/blob/master/INSTALL.md).

 To run a container do: